MHSeals/docs/cs/navigation/slam_toolbox.md

 ### slam_toolbox rviz plugin
 1. open rviz
 `ros2 launch vrx_gazebo rviz.launch.py`
-2. panels -> add new panel
+2. Menu bar (top left corner) -> Panels -> Add New Panel
-3. choose slam toolbox plugin
+3. You should now see the SlamToolboxPlugin panel in the list of panels!